Station Overview

 Students use Makeblock mBot robots and the mBlock app to explore robotics through sensor-based navigation, programming challenges, precision driving, creative design, and collaborative engineering activities.

-As the program has evolved, additional activity stations have been developed through real-world workshop testing and participant feedback, creating a growing library of reusable STEM challenges.
+As the program has evolved, additional activities have been developed through real-world workshop testing and participant feedback.
+RAIL now includes nine reusable robotics activities that can be combined in different ways, with three activities selected for each workshop.

 Activity Station Documentation